The Shop Around the Corner: Casting and production

-Dolly Haas and Janet Gaynor were each at one point attached to the film before Margaret Sullavan was cast in the lead role alongside James Stewart; neither was available at the time that production was originally set to begin, so Lubitsch decided to postpone the start date.
+Dolly Haas, Margaret Tallichet and Janet Gaynor were each at one point attached to the film before Margaret Sullavan was cast in the lead role alongside James Stewart; neither was available at the time that production was originally set to begin, so Lubitsch decided to postpone the start date.
 Sullavan and Stewart had worked together before in leading roles.
 Lubitsch chose to cast Sullavan because he decided the plotline was too risky to use an actress who was less-known.
 His worries stemmed from thinking audiences might not find the plot interesting enough to watch it.
 Years later Lubitsch remarked that Sullavan and Stewart worked well together and did not try to out-do each other in their acting.
 Lubitsch called Sullavan "a tonic for the cast" because of her playfulness between scenes.
 Raphaelson commented that Stewart's portrayal of Kralik "is one of the great performances in film history".
 Stewart remarked, "It was wonderful to work with [Lubitsch].
 He had such great style and an inspiring sort of comic touch."

 Several weeks before filming began, Henry Nordlinger researched leather goods shops so the one in the film could be an accurate portrayal.
 Lubitsch decided the studio should use "real snow" for the Christmas Eve scenes instead of using fake snow.
 As a result, thirty tons of ice were shaved to create the effect.
 Filming began on November 2, 1939, the day after James Stewart completed work on Destry Rides Again.
 The scenes were shot in the order as they appear.
 In total, filming took about a month.
 The final cost was $474,000.